Course ObjectiveThe internship is a compulsory part of the Master’s programme and

 • Attitude of the student and execution of the project during the

 The final assessment of the internship is undertaken by the VU-

 supervisor and the second assessor.

 In the final assessment, the VU supervisor assesses four different

 • the oral presentation

 The second assessor provides an assessment of the final report only.

-presentation for 20% and the execution of the research also for 40%.
+presentation for 20% and the execution of the research for 30%.

 Only if marks for each item given by the VU-supervisor and the second